Cheap Flights to Berlin (BER)

 Affordable European Capital

 Berlin is dramatically cheaper than London, Paris, or Amsterdam.
 A full meal costs €8–15, a beer is €3–4, and public transport is €3.20 per ride.
-Accommodation is 30–50% cheaper than comparable Western European capitals.
+Accommodation is significant cheaper than comparable Western European capitals.
 This affordability fuels its creative culture.

 Which are the Best Neighborhoods to Stay in Berlin?